Louis-He/earthquake-warning-IEWS/README.md

 ## Plan
 The system will first focus on LA, US.
 Welcome more people to contribute to this repo.

+## Credit
+Part of the code is from @iannesbitt: https://github.com/iannesbitt/pyslink2mseed

 ## Resources
 1. seedlink -> https://ds.iris.edu/ds/nodes/dmc/services/seedlink/
 2. seismic stations search -> http://www.iris.washington.edu/gmap/#network=_REALTIME&planet=earth